gdrouart/MrMoose/README.txt

             - correction of various bugs
             - homogeneisation of examples to free parameter redshift implementation
 * v1.2.0: update to Python 3
+            - change in file structure
+            - add the conda environement file for easier installation

 #############################
 # Installation instruction: #